-- are questioning & self-motivated to modify lifestyle & nutritional habits to take advantage of new information
+- are self-motivated to modify lifestyle & nutritional habits to take advantage of new information

 - are optimizing their body with movement and exercise

-- are seen by Cindy in an appropriately relaxed & personal clinical setting, with appointments spaced to provide punctuality and focus
+- are seen in an appropriately relaxed & personal clinical setting

-- seek a qualified & experienced independent doctor to navigate conflicting health information and medical system silos
+- seek to navigate conflicting health information and medical system silos

-- seek to identify & address the underlying causes of imbalances or conditions undermining optimal cognitive, physical and emotional health
+- seek to identify & address underlying causes

-- seek to take advantage of the latest independently curated medical research & capabilities
+- seek to take advantage of the latest medical research & capabilities

 - understand that clients and registered doctors operate in a regulatory environment in which the doctor is held liable by authorities